 When NBC renewed Manifest for a third season, Manifesters jumped for joy.
 Celebrations only intensified when it was revealed the season would return as part of NBC’s fall 2020 lineup in September (or late October given COVID delays).

 The trailer released by Manifest hones in on the question we’ve all been asking ourselves for way too long: what happened to the passengers aboard Flight 828?

-Pieces of the second season are spliced together to amp up fans, but there’s a huge focus on the specific and major cliffhanger of the fishermen finding the tail fin of the plane in the water.
-My guess is that tail fin finding is going to propel the series into new and unexpected directions.
+Pieces of the second season are spliced together to amp up fans, but there’s a huge focus on the specific and major cliffhanger of the fishermen finding the tailfin of the plane in the water.
+My guess is that tailfin finding is going to propel the series into new and unexpected directions.

 Here’s what we know to be certain – Flight 828 landed five years after it took off from Jamaica.
 Upon landing, it exploded in front of all the passengers.
-Therefore, it’s very unlikely that there would be a tail fin floating around in the water.
+Therefore, it’s very unlikely that there would be a tailfin floating around in the water.

-There’s a huge assumption that the tail fin is part of the plane, but it could also be a decoy plane used by the government since we obviously know the government is involved.
-Maybe they wanted people to think the plane sunk?
-And they took the real thing to inspect?
-The government wouldn’t be reckless enough to dump the real thing in the ocean.
+There’s a chance that the tailfin could belong to a decoy plane used by the government since we know they’re involved.
+Maybe they wanted people to think that the plane sunk and took the real thing to inspect?
+But the government wouldn’t be reckless enough to dump the real thing in the ocean, would they?

-Users pointed out that when the plane exploded, it didn’t actually show the tail fin getting destroyed, so it could be the real thing.
+Users pointed out that when the plane exploded, it didn’t actually show the tailfin getting destroyed, so it could be the real thing.

-However, another interesting point is that the tail fin being pulled out of the water and the one from the exploding plane look different.
-It could be another side of the fin, it could be a filming continuity error, or it might not be the same tail fin at all.
+However, another interesting point is that the tailfin being pulled out of the water and the one from the exploding plane look different.
+It could be another side of the fin, it could be a filming continuity error, or it might not be the same tailfin at all.